TKAles/OBPYeahUKnowMe/README.md

 # OBP Yeah You Know Me

-3D Additive Manufacturing Build Package Generator
+3D Additive Manufacturing Build Package Generator for OpenMelt based systems.

+WARNING: AI assisted/generated code is present in this repository.
+Mainly for UI and other boring tasks.
+If you are philoshopically opposed to this run away now.

 ## Overview